ledili2424/Ledi-Li-project3/README.md

 **nodemon** index.js

-The server will be running at PORT 5000
+The server will be lisentening to PORT 5000
 <br />